 Legislative efforts to invoke this constitutional provision increased recently among congressional Democrats.
 High-stakes confrontations with Iran fueled these calls for removal.
 Brennan contended that the specific language governing presidential inability applies directly to the personality and decision-making style of the current Republican frontrunner.
-He suggested that leaving such an individual in control of the nuclear codes poses an existential risk to the Republic.
+By April 14, 2026, he suggested that leaving such an individual in control of the nuclear codes poses an existential risk to the Republic.

 Constitutional mechanisms for removal traditionally focus on physical illness or sudden incapacitation.
 Section 4 allows the Vice President and a majority of the Cabinet to notify Congress that the president can no longer discharge their duties.
 Brennan argued that the definition of inability must include psychological unfitness and reckless conduct.
 He pointed to recent threats directed at Tehran as evidence of a temperament that the framers of the amendment sought to reduce.